ChrstphrHll/npc_gen/students/Mavrek Aolis.md

 ---
 ### Description
 - 5th year Dragonborn Sorcerer in Elkenval
-- short spines, Red eyes, and gold skin
+- frills, Red eyes, and gold skin
 - Is Realistic and Predatory, and has Connection as their ideal

 ### Organizations